 REBUILD THE GEM GROUP

-Gunguluza then continued re-building GEM Group of Companies by establishing new companies in the media and hospitality space and forming further partnerships.He further partnered with Uhuru Communications, the publishers of SAA’s Sawubona magazine, who also publish an arts & recreation magazine called Rootz and a campus publication Student Choice.
-He solidified his partnership by successfully launching a new publication called Municipal Focus, which covers the business of Local Government with a nationwide distribution to municipalities and government departments.
+Gunguluza then continued re-building GEM Group of Companies by establishing new companies in the media and hospitality space and forming further partnerships.He further partnered with Uhuru Communications, the publishers of SAA’s Sawubona magazine, who also publish an arts & recreation magazine called Rootz and a campus publicationovernment with a nationwide distribution to municipalities and government departments.
 He also took on an active role as a Commercial Director and had to set up the Johannesburg office to extend the publishing footprint in South Africa and Africa.
 He further secured the ultimate government publication that targets top government officials called Public Sector Manager to strengthen Uhuru’s portfolio of power magazines.
 He further initiated the publishing of the Metro FM publication called Metro Live, Joy of Jazz and Loocha under the Uhuru stable amongst other initiatives.
-To strengthen his publishing interest, he partnered with Realm Digital to drive his publishing interest into digital publishing.
-Mr. Gunguluza further acquired an interest in Ezweni to form the first 100% black owned magazine distribution agency in South Africa.
-Mr. Gunguluza is due to launch 3 new publications in the next 6 months, which includes Destinations, a publication that will extend our footprint beyond SAWUBONA magazine, as a travel publication.
-Other upcoming publications are SOE Review, a publication that looks at the progress of SOEs in South Africa and PLATINUM, which will be the first men’s magazine in South Africa to compete directly with FHM and GQ.
+To strengthen his publishing interest, he partnered with Realm Digital to drive his publishing interest into digital.

-His interest in Events and Communications remains strong, with the Launch of Intouch Africa Events and Intouch Consulting, a specialist events and communications agency which has given him the ultimate position of being one of the most powerful 100% black owned events production houses in South Africa, hosting over 42 corporate and government related events a year.
+His interest in Events and Communications remains strong, with the Launch of Intouch Africa Events and Intouch Consulting, a specialist events and communications agency which has given him the ultimate position of being one of the most powerful 100% black owned conferencing producers in South africa. the company currently hosts over 42 corporate events a year.
 As a result of this, he acquired an interest in furniture hire and decor company, which houses over 7000 units of decor and furniture, with a manufacturing facility for customised requests.

 As part of his vision to empower young entrepreneurs, Mr. Gunguluza introduced the 12-12-12 Campaign, which he launched to recruit 12 young Entrepreneurs every 12 Months to run 12 new Enterprises, supported by the GEM Group of companies and his network of business associates.
 Mr. Gunguluza launched this campaign on 12 December 2012 (12-12-12), after two years of planning.